MiniGraph Playground – Executive Summary

 - Low-code / no-code backend development

-Unlike traditional workflow tools, MiniGraph models both knowledge and execution in a single graph.
+Unlike traditional workflow tools, MiniGraph models both knowledge and execution within a single graph.

 Built-In Capabilities

-MiniGraph Playground includes built-in skills for common enterprise needs:
+MiniGraph Playground ships with built-in skills for common enterprise needs:

 - Data mapping and transformation